raspberrypi/pico-setup/README.md

 cd pico-examples
 ```

-Build them all, replacing all occurences of `$board` with the pico board you are using
+Build them all, replacing all occurences of `$board` with the pico board you are using:
 ```bash
 cmake -S . -B build_$board -GNinja -DPICO_BOARD=$board -DCMAKE_BUILD_TYPE=Debug
 cmake --build build_$board